PhilFM/Robust-M-Estimation/README.md

 ### Dependencies

-The main requirements are `numpy` and `matplotlib`.
+The main requirements are Python 3.10+ with `numpy` and `matplotlib`.
 To install these use the command
 ```
 pip install numpy matplotlib
 ```